 Meanwhile, our black but graying dog, Lady, was cowering.
 You see, dogs don’t understand much language, but they know a few words (walk, food, eat, vet, and get out of here).
 Killing time, David was repeatedly asking Lady if she wanted to go to the vet.
 He said it like this: “Who wants… who wants…who wants to go for a wwwwa…. who wants to go to the VET!!!!!”
 Lady would initially shake her head and snort, thinking a walk was coming.
 Hearing VET, she froze, turned, shivered then ran.
 She ran into rooms in which she was not allowed.
 This momentary indiscretion resulted in David yelling “Get outta there, you mutt!”.
 He would then fold up the New York Times and swat her a few times.
 At this point, she would crouch down, whine, shiver some more and perhaps urinate.
 Dr. Nestles, the Vet, was not only a stupid man but would kennel dogs in stacks of cages meant for cats and miniatures.
 There would be no play time.
 A normal sized dog could barely turn around but could break a tail on the metal bars.
 I know this because we returned once to find Lady’s tail bent and in a cast.
 Not actually a cast, but her tail wrapped in about 5 rolls of sticky white tape.
 Her tail had been turned into a softball bat!

-Knowing that Karen’s shoes were not forthcoming, David would take Lady to the vet, the long way.
+Knowing that K’s shoes were not forthcoming, David would take Lady to the vet, the long way.
 When he returned, there were no shoes, just bored cranky kids already starting to fight.

 Susan: “MOM!
 Steven’s bothering!”